ezsystems/ezpublish-kernel/REST-API-V3.rst

 :Description: List/Search content objects (published version)
 :Parameters:
     :q:               (required) query string in lucene format TBD
-    :fields:          comma separated list of fields which should be returned in the items of the response (see Content)
-    :responseGroups:  comma separated lists of predefined field groups (see REST API Spec v1)
     :limit:           only <limit> items will be returned started by offset
     :offset:          offset of the result set
     :sortField:       the field used for sorting TBD.